Urban forestry: History

 The first calls for conserving woodland areas in and around cities arose in the 1970s in response to increasing urbanisation and the consequent demand for recreational green space and awareness of protecting native wildlife.
 BOBITS – bits of bush in the suburbs – was a popular term at the time to describe these early "simplified versions of Australia's native forests" that flourished in Australian cities by the ecologist policies of the then prime minister Bob Hawke, summarised in its 1988 Greenhouse 21C: A Plan of Action for a Sustainable Future strategy to reduce greenhouse gas emissions.

 This and many other efforts to implement urban forestry in Australia were stimulated by CSIRO forester John French, drawing inspiration from ongoing efforts in North America.
 Australia's understanding of urban forestry evolved during the second period to include all spaces used by the urban population.
 Known as a "city forest" this vision of urban forestry incorporated the economic value of urban trees and a focus on ecosystem services.
 The third and present period in Australia's urban forestry history is known as "city in a forest", and considers the ongoing efforts to include urban forestry as a solution to environmental and health problems.

+Urban tree canopy of Liverpool, New South Wales and surrounding suburbs.